nbenhajhassiieu2024-droid/StudyLink-Code/README.md

 * Match: nour – score: 15
 * Match: hiro – score: 14

+* The program also provides a suggested email you can send to your match

-for option 3: to quit
+Type 3 for option 3: to quit

 * simply exits the program

 # Features (MVP) #